President Gotabaya Rajapaksa flees Sri Lanka amid public revolt against his govt for mishandling economy | Politics

 On Monday night, both Rajapaksa and his brother Basil were turned back at the Colombo airport as they attempted to leave the country amid mounting anger against the powerful family for mishandling the island's worst economic crisis.

-President Rajapaksa had informed both Speaker of Parliament Mahinda Yapa Abeywardena and Prime Minister Ranil Wickremesinghe that he will resign on July 13.
+President Rajapaksa had informed both Speaker of Parliament Abeywardena and Prime Minister Ranil Wickremesinghe that he will resign on July 13.

-Abeywardena was expected to publicly announce President Rajapaksa's resignation to the nation on Wednesday.

 Prime Minister Wickremesinghe has already said he was willing to resign and make way for an all-party government to take over.